 A 16 Minute At-Home Workout to Get Back to Pre-Preganancy Shape

-This past summer, I attended some workout classes in my home town of Stony Plain, Alberta called “Workout in the Park”.
+A couple of summers ago, I attended some workout classes in my home town of Stony Plain, Alberta called “Workout in the Park”.
 They were absolutely fantastic because they were held outside near a park where my 3 year old could play while I got a quick but intense workout in.
 The genius behind this class was Jenna, and I’ve asked her to share some of her wisdom with us as part of my Healthy Mommy Challenge.
-She knows exactly what moms need to work around in order to get fit (kids! she has number two on the way!) and she’s graciously sharing a great at-home workout routine with us today.
-Want to strive for a healthier 2013 with me?
-Visit this post, comment on it, and then chat with me on Twitter, Instagram (use #healthymommy) and Facebook about what you’re doing to be a fit mama.
-I also encourage you to visit Jenna’s Facebook Page – she’ll inspire you! – Christina
+She knows exactly what moms need to work around in order to get fit (kids! she has four!) and she’s graciously sharing a great at-home workout routine with us today.
+I encourage you to visit Jenna’s Facebook Page – she’ll inspire you, and you can learn all of the details of her Workout In The Park classes starting THIS WEEK – June 23, 2015! – Christina

 When I had my first baby I soon realized that my freedom to get to the gym was now hindered by naps, feedings and play dates.
 My ability to get a workout in, or a morning Zumba class, was now a difficult and expensive task.
 Yet I had these extra pounds left over from nine months of ‘eating for two’.